Tag Archive for: #codingforkids

 See for yourself

-Our summer programs have gone on for a couple years now.
-During this time we perfected and fixed our program so that the children learn the necessities of coding, while at the same time enjoy showing up daily to perfect their projects.
+Our summer programs have gone on for a couple of years now.
+During this time we perfected and fixed our program so that the children learn the necessities of coding, while at the same time enjoying showing up daily to perfect their projects.
 These lessons encourage the kids to upload everything they do to their own personal portfolio on github.com (just like this).
 They will be able to show these portfolios to future schools and future employers.
-To see others games made by real students, go to the student page on the home screen of simplycoding.org and under the student tab, click on code dungeon.
+To see other games made by real students, go to the student page on the home screen of simplycoding.org and under the student tab, click on code dungeon.

-Our goal is for these kids to be career ready one day, while enjoying the learning process right now.
+Our goal is for these kids to be career-ready one day while enjoying the learning process right now.

 To learn more about the summer camps, or to reserve a spot, contact us here.